rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

 <a target="_blank" href="https://azure.microsoft.com/en-us/services/api-management/">
 Microsoft's API Management home page</a> (Service Overview).

-Microsoft's service is based on its acquisition of APIphany October 23, 2013.
+Microsoft's service is based on its October 23, 2013 acquisition of APIphany (based in Wash.
+DC).

 <a target="_blank" href="https://azure.microsoft.com/en-us/documentation/articles/api-management-get-started/">Documentation</a>
 is published from markup text